 According to myths, when natural diamonds were first discovered in India centuries ago, strewn about on the fields after thunderstorms, people assumed that they were divine blessings.
 As the years passed, we grew to realise that natural diamonds didn’t actually rain down from the skies.
 They were in fact created deep in the heart of Earth under tremendous heat and pressure.
-But what if we told you that diamond rains are for real in some places beyond our earthly realms?
+But what if we told you that it’s literally raining diamonds on Saturn on other parts outside of earthly realms?
 In fact, would you believe us, if we told you that diamonds quite literally stud the sky?

 And how many diamonds are being created on Saturn?
 Roughly 1,000 tonnes of diamonds a year!
 The Aikhal mine in Russia, known to be the biggest natural diamond mine in the world, is estimated to have 175.56 million carats of proven as well as probable diamonds.
 Compared to the incessant diamond rain on Saturn, that does seem like there’s more we can wish for!

 Many more diamonds in the sky!
 As studies show, natural diamonds though rare on earth, are more commonly encountered than one could imagine in our universe!
 Extraterrestrial diamonds not only appear on planets, but stars and meteorites as well.